 Occupational Therapy

-Occupational therapy is a type of rehabilitation therapy that focuses on helping patients improve their ability to perform everyday activities, such as dressing, grooming, and eating.
-Occupational therapists work with patients to develop personalized treatment plans that address their specific needs and goals.
-Treatment may include therapy exercises to improve fine motor skills, assistive devices, and modifications to the patient’s environment.
+Occupational therapy is a rehabilitation therapy that focuses on helping patients improve their ability to perform everyday activities, such as dressing, grooming, and eating.
+Occupational therapists work with patients to develop personalized treatment plans that address their needs and goals.
+Treatment may include therapy exercises to improve fine motor skills, assistive devices, and patient environment modifications.

 Speech Therapy

-Speech therapy is a type of rehabilitation therapy that aims to help patients improve their ability to communicate and swallow.
+Speech therapy is a rehabilitation therapy that aims to help patients improve their ability to communicate and swallow.
 Speech therapists work with patients who have a wide range of conditions, including stroke, traumatic brain injury, and developmental delays.
-Treatment may include exercises to improve speech and language skills, cognitive-communication skills, and swallowing function.
+Treatment may include exercises to improve speech and language, cognitive communication, and swallowing.

 A rehabilitation therapist is a healthcare professional who helps patients recover from injuries or illnesses, regain mobility and independence, and improve their overall quality of life.